-Cassandra and I have also been occupied with mainly distant work for clients, however during August and September we were able to see clients in person for socially distant readings, workshops and courses.
+Cassandra and I have been occupied with distant work for clients, however during August and in September we were able to see clients in person for socially distant readings, workshops and courses.

-Autumn Equinox was overcast weather-wise, but also dry and Cassandra ventured out onto the land and harvested local blackberries, apples and autumn leaves, while I swept the hearth in preparation for our evening celebration.
+Autumn Equinox was overcast weather-wise, but it was dry which enabled Cassandra to venture out onto the land where she harvested local blackberries, apples and autumn leaves.
+Meanwhile I swept the hearth and prepared the fireplace, in preparation for our evening celebration.

-We also had time to bake a wonderful apple and blackberry crumble containing seasonal spices of cinnamon and cloves, before keeping an appointment with a client.
+We had time to bake a wonderful apple and blackberry crumble containing seasonal spices of cinnamon and cloves, before keeping an appointment with one of our clients.

-Cassandra and I were given the wonderful opportunity by the new owners of Caer Bran Hillfort to bless the land.
-Here is some information about the site:
+We were given a wonderful opportunity by the new owners of Caer Bran Hillfort to bless their land.
+The following article has information about the site: